-- OWith the fork fully compressed and without fork spring, insert the gauge tube into the inner tube [B] and position the stopper across the top end [C] of the outer tube [D]. - OSet the gauge stopper [E] so that its lower side shows the oil level distance specified [F]. - OPull the handle slowly to pump out the excess oil until the oil no longer comes out. - ★If no oil is pumped out, there is insufficient oil in the inner tube.
-Pour in enough oil, then pump out the excess oil as shown above. - Screw on the piston rod nut [A] fully to the piston rod [B].
+- OWith the fork fully compressed and without fork spring, insert the gauge tube into the inner tube [B] and position the stopper across the top end [C] of the outer tube [D]. - OSet the gauge stopper [E] so that its lower side shows the oil level distance specified [F]. - OPull the handle slowly to pump out the excess oil until the oil no longer comes out. - ★ If no oil is pumped out, there is insufficient oil in the inner tube.
+Pour in enough oil, then pump out the excess oil as shown above. - Insert the holder bar [A] into the axle hole of the front fork [B]. - OPosition the bar left and right and evenly.